Hero Image

 -Staff Report

-HOUSE JOINT RESOLUTION HONORS AND CONGRATULATES SOUTHERN
+HOUSE JOINT RESOLUTION HONORS SOUTHERN

 On Friday, May 6, Tennessee Representative Greg Vital presented a special resolution to Southern.
 Signed by Governor Bill Lee and leaders of the Tennessee House and Senate, the House Joint Resolution is “to honor and congratulate Southern Adventist University on the occasion of its 130th anniversary.”